ctools/ctools/doc/source/users/user_manual/likelihood.rst

 .. math::
    \alpha_{kl} = \frac{\partial^2 (-\ln L(M))}{\partial a_k \partial a_l}

-is the curvature matrix
+is the curvature matrix,

 .. math::
    \beta_k = \frac{\partial (-\ln L(M))}{\partial a_k}

-is the gradient and
+is the gradient, and
 :math:`\delta_{kl}` is the Kronecker delta that is :math:`1` for :math:`k=l` and :math:`0` otherwise. :math:`\lambda` is a damping parameter that initially is set to 0.001.
 If a Levenberg-Marquardt iteration leads to